luizcoro/gifit/README.md

 -t number = screenshot scale factor (default 1)

+-w = choose a specific window

+-s = select a specific area (xrectsel required)

+-k = show key pressed (screenkey required)

 ###Environment variables:

 GIFIT_TMP_DIR = temporary folder to convert screenshots into gif

 GIFIT_GIF_DIR = folder to save generated gif (default current directory)

+###Troubleshooting

+Q: When using -k argument the screenkey dialog doesnt have transparency.
+How could I fix this?

+A: Consider installing a composite manager like compton or xcompmgr if your window manager doesnt have it.